Broadcast transmitter: Planning

 Just as important as the planning of the construction and location of the transmitter is how its output fits in with existing transmissions.
 Two transmitters cannot broadcast on the same frequency in the same area as this would cause co-channel interference.
-For a good example of how the channel planners have dovetailed different transmitters' outputs, see Crystal Palace UHF TV channel allocations.
-This reference also provides a good example of a grouped transmitter, in this case an A group.
-That is, all of its output is within the bottom third of the UK UHF television broadcast band.
-The other two groups (B and C/D) utilise the middle and top third of the band, see graph.
+The other two groups (B and C/D) utilise the middle and top third of the band.
 By replicating this grouping across the country (using different groups for adjacent transmitters), co-channel interference can be minimised, and in addition, those in marginal reception areas can use more efficient grouped receiving antennas.
 Unfortunately, in the UK, this carefully planned system has had to be compromised with the advent of digital broadcasting which (during the changeover period at least) requires yet more channel space, and consequently the additional digital broadcast channels cannot always be fitted within the transmitter's existing group.
 Thus many UK transmitters have become "wideband" with the consequent need for replacement of receiving antennas (see external links).
 Once the Digital Switch Over (DSO) occurs the plan is that most transmitters will revert to their original groups, source Ofcom July 2007.